datreeio/kubectl-datree/README.md

   This plugin supports all of the Datree CLI arguments: https://hub.datree.io/cli-arguments

 options:
-  [--namespace <namespace>] Test all resources in the cluster belonging to the specified namespace [<resource type> <resource name> <namespace>] Test a single given resource in the cluster
+  [-n <namespace>] Test all resources in the cluster belonging to the specified namespace [<resource type> <resource name> <namespace>] Test a single given resource in the cluster

-  Running 'kubectl datree test' with no arguments is equivalent to 'kubectl datree test -- --namespace default'
+  Running 'kubectl datree test' with no arguments is equivalent to 'kubectl datree test -- -n default'
 ```

 ## Specification